National competence center for social innovation

 The Competence Center for Social Innovation regularly organizes online clinics, webinars and events that promote innovation expertise and dialogue between actors.
 Events are in Finnish or in English.

-Upcoming English events
+English events

 Webinar Series: Transformation through Social Innovation